akeneo/pim-docs/onboarder/installation/index.rst

         - { path: ^/, roles: IS_AUTHENTICATED_REMEMBERED }

 .. note::
     If you had specific access controls needed by some other extension or customization, you can keep it.
-But please note that it can be imcompatible with this new setting and that for Symfony, the order is important (the first rule matched is applied).
+But please note that it can be imcompatible with this new setting.
+Also for Symfony, the order is important (the first rule matched is applied).

 Load the extension configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^